waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Incomplete Tool List (Turn 43741):** My list of built-in tools is missing `delete_tool` and `select_battle_option`.
 I must update this.
 - **Hypothesis 38 (Agent Suggestion):** Press and hold 'Up' on the trigger tile. **Result:** Untestable.
 The system does not support a 'hold' input.
 - **Hypothesis 39:** Using the HM move FLY from the party menu will trigger an exit. **Result:** In progress.
 - **Hypothesis 43 (Agent Suggestion):** Viewing the map at (3, 1) arms a puzzle that is solved by a clockwise directional input.
-Test sequence: Up (trigger), Right, Down, Left. **Result:** 'Up' triggered map view.
-Now attempting the sequence 'Right', 'Down', 'Left' to see if the trigger 'armed' the puzzle.
+Test sequence: Up (trigger), Right, Down, Left. **Result:** Failed.
+The sequence of movements did not unlock the exit.